 Natpower Marine

-Sustainable Ships developed a shore power pricing assessment from a shipowner’s cost and compliance perspective.
+Sustainable Ships developed an interactive shore power cost-benefit model a shipowner’s perspective

 NatPower Marine required a clear understanding of how shore power competes with onboard energy solutions over the lifetime of a vessel.
 The objective was to assess shore power not in isolation, but in the context of alternative fuels and hybrid configurations, taking into account emissions reduction, regulatory compliance, and long-term cost implications from a shipowner’s perspective.